Carbonatix Pre-Player Loader

 “I might not be totally right,” Williams said.
 “I want to know the fiscal impact on the city of Springfield. … I want all of this broken down publicly.”

-Williams said he will continue to push for City Council passage on May 12 of his previously unsuccessful resolution calling for three of the five future CATA Board members to represent the city.
+Williams called for a special meeting May 12 to push for City Council passage of his previously unsuccessful resolution calling for three of the five future CATA Board members to represent the city.
+The special meeting, which took place before the regular May 12 council meeting, lasted nearly two-and-a-half hours and included extensive public comments.

 Ward 2 Ald.
 Shawn Gregory, whose ward encompasses part of the downtown, saw Buscher veto an ordinance the council passed April 21 that called for a study to potentially expand the BOS Center expansion project to fund the east side’s “History Across the Tracks” historical sites.